 The removal or excavation, transport, and placement of dredged sediments are the primary components of the "dredging process".
 After the sediment has been excavated, it is transported from the dredging site to the designated disposal area.
 This transport operation is accomplished by the dredge itself or by using additional equipment such as barges or pipelines with booster pumps.
 The collected and transported dredged material is placed in either openwater, permitted in-water disposal sites, or in upland locations.
 This project is anticipated to use up to 170 in-water sites, all of which are within in the Arkansas section of the river.
-Additionally, it is anticipated that up to 37 new upland sites will be utilized throughout the Oklahoma section of the project and 2 new sites in Arkansas.
-These sites have been identified for use, but will only be constructed and used as needed, depending on the final quantities and locations of material to dredge.
+Additionally, it is anticipated that up to 37 upland sites will be utilized throughout the Oklahoma section of the project and 2 additional sites within Arkansas.
+These sites have been identified for use, but will only be constructed and used as needed depending on the final quantities of dredged materials produced.